🌿 Outdoor Wood Guide · Expert Reviewed

 • Maintenance schedule: Apply exterior oil or stain in year 1, recoat every 1–2 years

-• Best finish: Cabot Australian Timber Oil or similar penetrating exterior oil
+• Best finish: Cabot Australian Timber Oil or similar penetrating exterior oil — avoid film-forming varnishes

-Browse Exterior Wood Oils on Amazon →
+Browse Cedar Exterior Oils on Amazon →

 Which Wood Should You Choose?

-Outdoor Wood Maintenance Schedule
+Maintenance Schedule by Species

 WoodYear 1OngoingBest ProductFrequency

-TeakNone requiredTeak oil to maintain golden colour (optional)Star Brite Teak OilEvery 1–2 years
+TeakNone requiredTeak oil optional — maintains golden colourStar Brite Teak OilEvery 1–2 years (optional)

 White OakExterior penetrating oilRecoat when water stops beadingWatco Teak OilEvery 2 years